BigQuery

 BigQuery is a managed, serverless data warehouse product by Google, offering scalable analysis over large quantities of data.
-It is a Platform as a Service (PaaS) that supports querying using a dialect of SQL.
+It is a Platform as a Service (PaaS) that supports querying using a dialect of SQL and Graph Query Language.
 It also has built-in machine learning capabilities.
 BigQuery was announced in May 2010 and made generally available in November 2011.

 History

-Bigquery originated from Google's internal Dremel technology, which enabled quick queries across trillions of rows of data.
+BigQuery originated from Google's internal Dremel technology, which enabled quick queries across trillions of rows of data.
 The product was originally announced in May 2010 at Google I/O. Initially, it was only usable by a limited number of external early adopters due to limitations on the API.
 However, after the product proved its potential, it was released for limited availability in 2011 and general availability in 2012.
 After general availability, BigQuery found success among a broad range of customers, including airlines, insurance, and retail organizations.

 Design

 BigQuery requires all requests to be authenticated, supporting a number of Google-proprietary mechanisms as well as OAuth.